Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 12 November 2024 21.25.11 UTC
+- WIB: Selasa, 12 November 2024 22.24.33 UTC
-- WITA: Selasa, 12 November 2024 22.25.11 UTC
+- WITA: Selasa, 12 November 2024 23.24.33 UTC
-- WIT: Selasa, 12 November 2024 23.25.11 UTC
+- WIT: Rabu, 13 November 2024 00.24.33 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: motivational
+Kategori: technology